BIDS-flux/BIDS-flux-docs/source/install-config/software-installation/sh-gitlab.rst

 #.
 Create an empty new project called ni-dataops.

 #.
-Clone the `ni-dataops repository https://gitlab.com/cal_cpip/ni-dataops.git <https://gitlab.com/cal_cpip/ni-dataops.git>`_ and push upstream to you self-hosted gitlab.
+Clone the `ni-dataops ci-pipelines and containers repositories from https://gitlab.unf-montreal.ca/ni-dataops <https://gitlab.unf-montreal.ca/ni-dataops>`_ and push upstream to you self-hosted gitlab.
 Access (token-access) to this repository should be allowed from other repositories, this will permit newly created repositories containing data to access the processing pipelines.

    .. note::